 Students satisfy the DC Requirement by completing 1-3 upper-division courses required for their major totaling a minimum of five credits.

-Courses that Fulfill General Education Requirements for Students Entering Prior to Fall 2010
+Courses that Fulfill General Education Requirements for Students Entering Prior to Fall 2010 code)-Two courses from different departments required (10 credits)

 Refer to the course listings in the Class Search in MyUCSC to identify general education courses offered.